peterhurford/git-it-on.zsh/README.md

 * `gitit repo` -- opens the base repository to your current branch
 * `gitit repo <folder>` -- opens that folder in your current branch
-* `gitit repo .` -- opens current folder in git at your current branch
+* `gitit repo .` -- opens current folder in GitHub at your current branch
+* `gitit repo ../` -- open one folder up in GitHub.
+You can do relative paths.
 * `gitit compare` -- opens the compare file between your branch and master
 * `gitit commits` -- opens the commits for your current branch
-* `gitit file <filename>` -- opens the github page for the desired file (files are defined relative to the base repo, not your current path)
+* `gitit file <filename>` -- opens the github page for the desired file (use either a relative or absolute path).
 * `gitit history <filename>` -- opens the github history page for the file
 * `gitit grep <term>` -- opens the github search page for your term